 I started transitioning after that.
 I took on some small voiceover jobs, which I got through my podcast.
 I volunteered to produce podcast intros for other shows that I liked.
 I jumped into the deep end with my first audiobook, an 16-hour tome which took me a year to complete, but ended up being released for free download and listened to quite a lot.

 I did end up completing my PhD thesis in Biochemistry in 2013.
 However, I left medical school after having finished 2 years of medical education.
 I never looked back.
 I auditioned for voiceover jobs, got on Audible.com, started booking more voiceover projects immediately.
 I got the opportunity to work on a new podcast called Let’s Talk Bitcoin in 2013.
 I transitioned my previous podcast to a new name, Sex & Science Hour.
-I collaborated with my life partner on his podcast, Sovryn Tech, as a host and a voice actor.

 You may have heard me narrating one of my dozens of titles on Audible, or on national commercials for Beautyrest Mattresses, or even on YouTube on popular videos about escaping abusive relationships.
 Friends constantly tell me they hear my voice in surprising places, often when they least expect it.